 In humans, we have developed modern gaze-contingent psychophysical methods in order to investigate the reference frame or coordinate system used to encoded and sustain spatial attention across saccadic eye movements.
 This work lies at the intersection of visual attention, working-memory and oculomotor behavior and is intended to explore how all three of these subsystems interact during naturalistic behaviors that depend on eye movements.

-The Mazer lab is part of the Department of Cell Biology & Neuroscience, which merged in 2019 with the Department of Microbiology & Immunology”, at Montana State University in Bozeman, MT, USA.
+The Mazer lab was part of the Department of Cell Biology & Neuroscience, which merged in 2019 with the Department of Microbiology & Immunology”, at Montana State University in Bozeman, MT, USA.
 We are also members of the NSF EPSCoR-funded Attention Consortium, a collaborative team of researchers at Montana State, Dartmouth, Brown and the University of Nevada Reno, all studying the neural basis of attention.

 Attentional modulation of extrastriate cortex